Skelly-gg/skelly-webhooks/README.md

 ## Start server

-Running a test server to listen to events:
+Running a test server to listen to posts from Skelly:

 ```
 git clone https://github.com/Skelly-gg/skelly-webhooks.git